Kaamkiya/Random.js/README.md

    might return `rgb(23, 0, 170)`.

 11. ### Random.hsl()
-    Takes 0 parameters, and returns an RGB value.
+    Takes 0 parameters, and returns an HSL value.

    For example,
 ```javascript